allysonc66/voice-chat/README.md

-# voice-chat - This is a voice chat app that uses Meta Llama 3.1-8B model to generate responses.
+# Voice Chat
-# supported languages: en-US, es-ES, fr-FR
+This is a voice chat app that uses Meta Llama 3.1-8B model to generate responses.
+Supported languages: en-US, es-ES, fr-FR.

 ## Setup